dev-vishal7/react-native-background-location/README.md

-# react-native-background-location
+# react-native-geo-locator

-`react-native-background-location` is a powerful and customizable library for tracking user location in the background in React Native applications.
+`react-native-geo-locator` is a powerful and customizable library for tracking user location in the background in React Native applications.
 It enables real-time geolocation updates even when the app is running in the background.
 This library is suitable for a variety of location-based services such as delivery apps, fitness trackers, ride-sharing platforms, and more.

 ## Features